SabreTools/MPF/CHANGELIST.md

 - Use expanded version of split regex
 - Update packages for bugfixes
 - Fix minor efficiency issues
+- Remove usages of `this.` from UI code

 ### 3.2.3 (2024-11-06)